AlexAegis/elte-cn/readme.md

 ## Environment

 -Python 2.7
--Install any dependencies we use throughout the course with pip using the requirements.txt > pip install -r requirements.txt -To run older version of pip if you have multiple Python installs
+-Install any dependencies we use throughout the course with pip using the requirements.txt

-> py -2.7 -m pip -V
+> pip install -r requirements.txt

+-To run older version of pip if you have multiple Python installs

 > py -2.7 -m pip install -r requirements.txt

-Also on GitLab!

-Gitlab Test